The 2026 Nebula Awards Conference Schedule

 With Tamika Thompson.

-Have you just built your own little fictional world, and now you’re ready to send it out into the world?
+Have you just built your own little fictional world, and now you’re ready to share it with the public?
 Renowned horror and suspense author Tamika Thompson (The Curse of Hester Gardens) walks you through the ins and outs of preparing your query letter in this interactive workshop that’s perfect for new and seasoned authors alike who are seeking representation for their work.

 With Michael Capobianco and E.D.E.
 Bell.